-See Section 1, Coming to School, for procedures concerning absences due to college visits.
+Note: See Section 1, Campus Policies, for procedures concerning absences due to college visits.

 Transcript Requests for College Applications

 Senior transcripts are forwarded to colleges with the application and again at the end of the first semester.
 The final transcript is sent to the college or university the student decides to attend.